burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 A template specialization can be:

-* **Complete.** For example make specialization for some concrete types.
+* **Complete.** For example, make specialization for some concrete types.
 A complete class template specialization is a class definition.
 It starts with `template<>`, and it is not a class template.
 An empty `template<>` is syntactically reserved for explicit specialization and cannot be used to create a template without parameters.

 * **Partial.** A partial specialization is a specialization of templates for specific cases.
 The partial specialization of the original template is a template.
 The template uses type `T` as the basis for something else.
 Partial specialization only works for classes but doesn't work for template functions.
-For template functions to obtain behavior similar to the partial specialization you can combine template function definition with function overloading.
+For template functions to obtain behavior similar to the partial specialization, you can combine template function definition with function overloading.
 A partial specialization has both (i) a template argument list and (ii) a template parameter list.
 The compiler uses partial specialization if its template argument list matches a subset of the template arguments of a template instantiation.

 Example of complete function specialization (1):
 ```cpp